-In order to determine whether an assessment report is consistent with ICAT key recommendations, technical reviewers conduct several activities.
-Reviewers conduct all activities according to the technical review plan prior to forming a technical review statement.
+To determine whether an assessment report is consistent with ICAT key recommendations, technical reviewers conduct several activities.
+Reviewers conduct all activities according to the technical review plan before forming a technical review statement.

 - Conduct a desk review to evaluate whether the assessment report is consistent with the ICAT key recommendations upon which the assessment was based and/or any other criteria for technical review - Undertake a field visit to support the review